dgaydukov/cert-aws/files/sa.md

 Yet if you unlink dhcp from default vpc, and try to create ec2, it will still use default dhcp rules and add public/private dns names.

 ###### Elastic Beanstalk
-Imagine you have spring boot app that use mysql and you want to deploy it to aws, what you have to do
+Imagine you have spring boot app that use mysql and you want to deploy it to aws, what you have to do:
 1. create vpc/subnet/IGW/RT
-2. create mysql RDS
+2. create mysql RDS - for test/dev env you should create db inside beanstalk, but for prod it's better to create separate rds instance, so your db not coupled to lifecycle of your beanstalk env
+You should store connection string/password in s3, since anybody with access to eb can view beanstalk env vars.
+But from s3 you only grant ec2 instance profile access to read file.
 3. create EC2
 4. ssh to ec2, install java, copy your jar file, and run it passing all env vars Quite a lot for a start.
 Imagine if we have a tool where you can just say that you want java app, mysql db, set env vars and upload jar file, and all infra would be built for you.